superorbital/java-k8s-autoscaling/README.md

 # Kubernetes Autoscaling Demo

-A practical demonstration of Kubernetes Horizontal Pod Autoscaling (HPA) using a Spring Boot application that generates controllable CPU and memory load.
+A practical demonstration of Kubernetes Horizontal Pod Autoscaling (HPA) using a Spring Boot application that generates controllable CPU load.
 This project serves as an educational tool to understand how Kubernetes automatically scales resources based on demand.

 ## Overview

 This demo provides a complete environment to:
 - Demonstrate Kubernetes HPA functionality with a real application
-- Generate CPU and memory load on demand through REST endpoints
+- Generate CPU load on demand through a REST endpoint
 - Visualize scaling events with Prometheus and Grafana
 - Trigger autoscaling with k6 load tests
 - Showcase both successful autoscaling and common mistakes